Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_NTW/06_subnetting1.md

 For public subnet A, 5 hosts and an internet gateway need an IP address.
 A /29 wil provide 8-2 = 6 hosts.
 192.168.0.97/29 wil be the first host and 192.168.0.102/27 the last host.
 192.168.0.97/29 wil be for the internet gateway and the other 5 are used for the hosts.

+The diagram is shown in the results.
+This diagram uses the least amount of addresses but is not very elastic,
+if the company grows it would be difficult to add hosts.
+That is why I made a new diagram and used the same amount of hosts but here there is space to grow.
+I could change /27 to /26 for more hosts.
+See the results.

 To calculate the hosts you can use https://www.subnet-calculator.com/subnet.php?net_class=C or do this manually.